mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_modern.md

 command is run, so don't edit them.
 * `share` folders will be overwritten when the `mulle-sde upgrade` command is run, so don't edit those either.
-* `var` folders can change at any time a mulle-sde command is run, so don't touch them.
+* `var` folders (found inside `.mulle`) can change any time a mulle-sde command is run, so don't touch them.

 ### Run

 You are ready to craft your executable and run it.
 The very first `craft` command will be quite slow, as mulle-sde will setup a virtual environment for your project.
-This is somewhat akin to creating a `docker container`.
-But it will only do this once:
+This is somewhat akin to creating a *docker* container. mulle-sde needs to do it once:

 ``` console
 cd hello-world